swt30/thesis/chapters/04-heating/04-heating.md

 - The thermal opacity $\kappa_\mathrm{th}$ is a key driver of trends in the mass--radius relation.
 Because my water opacity model consists of a simple power-law fitted to few data points, I cannot necessarily claim that my models necessarily represent the full opacity-dependent behaviour of water.
-But they do indicate that there is a significant relation to the planet's temperature that should be ignored.
+But they do indicate that there is a significant relation to the planet's temperature that should not be ignored.

 - The assumption of constant atmospheric opacity, which has been made in some previous studies, is likely to produce incorrect radii for water-rich planets.
 Opacity can drastically increase towards the base of the atmosphere as the optical depth and pressure become higher.